mitydigital/statamic-tinymce-cloud/README.md

 You can create as many Configurations as you need - one, two, four, whatever you like.
 You'll need at least one though.

-Give each Configuration a Name and a TinyMCE Configuration Object
+Give each Configuration a Name and a TinyMCE Configuration Object.

+Whatever your **first** configuration set is will be the default for any new TinyMCE Cloud fieldtypes.
+All options in the fieldtype configuration will be sorted alphabetically for ease-of-reading, and having a default just makes life easier.

 **Important Note**: outside of Statamic, your TinyMCE Configuration Object is just a JavaScript object.
 However, to take advantage of JSON validation within Statamic, you need to ensure your configuration is valid JSON - this means you must